get-convex/fullstack-bench/tasks/002-files_app/TASK.md

 # Files Workspace App

-We've sketched out the frontend for a files workspace app using Next.js and Jotai and would like to fill out the backend.
+We've sketched out the frontend for a files workspace app using Next.js and would like to fill out the backend.
 Here is the app's data model:

 - There is a single top-level workspace.
 - The workspace has some number of users.